Nekroze/codeforthought/chapter/object.rst

    >>> companion.size
    10

 OK, some basic things to get out of the way.
-In :ref:Python objects should inherit from the base object, this is why after we name our new "class" (the common name for an object definition) we place ``(object)`` to denote that this class acts like an object.
+In :term:`Python` objects should inherit from the base object, this is why after we name our new "class" (the common name for an object definition) we place ``(object)`` to denote that this class acts like an object.